City riding guide

 For Helena bike routes, start with Centennial Trail, Tenmile Creek Park Trail, Prickly Pear Creek Trail.
 This guide highlights named corridors with route profiles, map links, and e-bike class notes in the route cards.

-State trail-access baseline: Can you ride an e-bike on trails in Montana?
 Class 1-2: Yes.
 Class 3: Local restrictions apply.
-In Montana, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including many multi-use path...
+In Montana, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including many mult...

 Centennial Trail